andybrowning5/Simple-Email-Sandbox/README.md

 - **SQLite Database** — Stores groups, threads, and messages with full relational integrity
 - **REST API** — Simple Express endpoints for creating messages and querying threads
+- **React Frontend** — Pixelated UI for browsing groups, agent inboxes, threads, and sending/replying on behalf of agents
 - **Initialization Wizard** — First-run setup creates your group and agent addresses
 - **Docker-ready** — Containerized with persistent storage at `/data`